avershinina/python_portfolio/README.md

 # python_portfolio
-Showcase of my python functionality
+Showcase of my python functionality.
+Scripts in this repo are inspired by assigmnents in the [Python3 Coursera Specialization][https://www.coursera.org/specializations/python-3-programming] from Univ of Michigan.